anair13/deon/README.md

 # deon
-A lightweight utility for managing DEcentrailized ONline datasets
+A lightweight utility for managing DEcentralized ONline datasets

 The aim of this utility is to enable data sharing among several users, where each user may be continuously collecting new data.
 The command line interface